stephenVertex/social-tui/README.md

 # social-tui

-Interactive TUI application for viewing and managing LinkedIn posts from JSON data sources.
+Interactive TUI application for viewing and managing social media content from LinkedIn and YouTube.

 ## Features